defencedigital/moduk-service-manual/src/tools/index.md

 Some tools have been assessed and are not suitable for use in Defence.
 For example, you must not use MIRO.

 If you are recruiting participants for user research, you must not use social media platforms like Twitter, Instagram, LinkedIn and TikTok.

+If you are unsure, [ask on Defence Digital Slack](https://defencedigital.slack.com/archives/C02GUNVHBBL).